HUD-Compliant

 • Each Market Rent Report analyzes thousands of data points and rental comparables.
 Your report will display up to 9 similar properties with addresses and details.
 The exact number shown may vary based on your property type and location.

 • No, the free estimate is a ballpark quote based on the local rental market.
-The Market Rent Report is based on in-depth data, all of HUD's Rent Reasonableness criteria, and the policies specific to your local Housing Authority.
+The Market Rent Report is based on in-depth data and all of HUD's Rent Reasonableness criteria.
+It uses software designed for Housing Agencies based on voucher regulation and applicable comps.

-Click here to view membership pricing and plan options.
+Click here to explore pricing and Market Rent Report package options.

 • The comparable rental data used in our Market Rent Reports is updated in real time, with new pricing information added multiple times throughout the day.
 This ensures that each report reflects the most current market conditions available.